hebaek/tesc-art/README.md

 In the interrupts section, you define events to be fired from interrupts.
 This should probably be to start or stop a chain.

 #### schedule
-In the schedule section, you define events which will trigger at specific dates, days and times.
+In the schedule section, you define events which will trigger at specific times on specific dates or weekdays.
-The date type contains a date and time.
-It you omit a part of the date or time, it will trigger every time the rest matches.
+The timespec is written in `hh:mm:ss`-format, and optionally a `weekday` or a `date`.
+Se the example file for details about formats.
-The day type contains a weekday and time.
-It you omit a part of the time, it will trigger every time the rest matches.
+It you omit a part of the date or time, it will trigger every time the rest of the timespec matches.
 A special schedule type `boot` triggers at lauch.

 #### chains
 A chain is a looping list of timed events.
 It contains a delay consisting of a fixed and a random part, a command and a target.
-The target are the ones defined in `setup.txt`, and the command is one of the following:
+The target are the ones defined in `hwsetup.txt`, and the command is one of the following:
 ```
 quit